-The best way to use Ethics Boot Camp activities is by weaving them into our LAP (lesson module) content-that way students will have the foundational knowledge of ethics to then engage with the activities fully.
+The best way to use Ethics Boot Camp activities is by weaving them into our LAP (ready-to-use lesson module) content-that way students will have the foundational knowledge of ethics to then engage with the activities fully.
 They also complement our existing content as a fun, interactive element.